userjack6880/Open-Report-Parser/README.md

 $imaptls = '1'; # Enabled as the default and best-practice.
 $imapreadfolder = 'Inbox';

-# If $imapmovefolder is empty (''), processed IMAP messages
+# If $imapmovefolder is set, processed IMAP messages
-# will be deleted, if -k option is not given.
+# will be moved (overruled by the --delete option!)
 $imapmovefolder = 'Inbox.processed';
 ```
 The alternative is to provide these lines in an `imap-dmarcts.conf` file in the current working directory.
 If that file is found, configuration options are taken from there.